-126.96.36.199 Honorary Fellowships may be awarded to College Fellows and Members, members of other colleges or Academies.
-In very special or unusual circumstances non medical persons may be considered for eligibility.
-Nominations for Honorary Fellowship may be made by any two members of the College of whom at least one must be a Fellow.
+126.96.36.199 Honorary Fellowships may be awarded to College Members, members of other colleges or Institutions.
+In very special or unusual circumstances non-medical persons may be considered for eligibility.
+Nominations for Honorary Fellowship may be made by two Fellows of the College.

-a.
-Be a past or present holder of high office in his/her college or Academy; or,
+(a) Be a past or present holder of high office in his/her college or institution; or,

 220.127.116.11 Non-medical persons nominated for Honorary Fellowship must:

-a.
-Fulfil the criteria for Honorary Membership, with a recommendation from the Awards Committee to the RACGP Board for endorsement.
+(a) Fulfil the criteria for Honorary Membership, with a recommendation from the Awards Committee to the Board for approval.

 5.3.2 Honorary Membership

-Honorary Membership may be awarded to persons who do not hold a registrable medical qualification and who have given long and meritorious service to The Royal Australian College of General Practitioners, or long and meritorious service to general practice.
+Honorary Membership may be awarded to persons who do not hold a registrable medical qualification and who have given long and meritorious service to T the RACGP, or long and meritorious service to general practice.
 Nominations for Honorary Membership may be made by any two members of the College of whom at least one must be a Fellow.

 5.4 General Practitioner of the Year Award